CarlosUrteaga/carlosurteaga.github.io/_pages/cv.md

 Applied & Data Scientist, Machine & Deep Learning Engineer, Analytics, IoT, Computer Vision, Python, Robotics, IA, BI

 In the last years, I have been working as DS where I design and perform machine learning models for predictions and detection using Python.
 Today I’m working in Globant as advisor.
 Beside, I worked as lecturer teaching robotics and computer networks.
-I start to analyze the data quality of the covid cases in Mexico City
+I start to analyze the data quality of the covid cases in Mexico City.

+Today I'm analyzing the data quality of COVID19 in Mexico city https://github.com/CarlosUrteaga/COVID19MX

 Education
 ======